The Ultimate Self-Confidence Checklist!

 What is at stake here is a small group of what might be called, broadly speaking, moral attributes.

-A person may be incapable of performing an action even if he has the power, skill, opportunity and practical knowledge required for it, as long as that action is contrary to his formed moral character.
+A person may be incapable of acting even if he has the power, skill, opportunity, and practical knowledge required as long as that action is contrary to his formed moral character.

-A serious intention to act in this sort of way could not arise or at least could not be maintained among his habitual tendencies.
+A serious intention to act this way could not arise or at least could not be maintained among his habitual tendencies.

-Some plants can’t grow in some soil and in the same way some people just cannot do some things and that is a very positive fact about the world.
+Some plants can’t grow in some soil, and in the same way, some people cannot do some things, which is a very positive fact about the world.

-When we are wondering if some individual will be able to do some particular deed, one relevant consideration is whether he is morally open to it.
+When we wonder if some individual can do some particular deed, one relevant consideration is whether he is morally open to it.

-If this condition is not fulfilled we should not be confident that he will do it, rather we should have the opposite confidence, he will not do it!
+If this condition is not fulfilled, we should not be confident that he will do it; instead, we should have the opposite confidence that he will not do it!

-In addition to openness another part of moral capability is having the heart.
-Sometimes a person is morally open to a task and even possesses every ability relevant to the task but just does not have the heart for it.
+In addition to openness, another part of moral capability is having the heart.
+Sometimes, a person is morally open to a task and even possesses every relevant ability but does not have the heart for it.

-By this I mean that the individual just cannot muster the will or determination needed to see the task through to completion.
+By this, I mean that the individual cannot muster the will or determination to see the task through to completion.

-This seems to be a separate matter impinging on whether a person both can and will manage to do something.
+This seems to be a separate matter of whether a person can and will manage to do something.

 An announcement like “It can’t be done” is frequently a mask for “I don’t feel like doing it” or “I can’t be bothered to help.”

-We always have to be on guard for this little bit of misdirection in our own minds or in the reaction of those around us.
+We always have to be on guard for this little bit of misdirection in our minds or the reaction of those around us.

-Whether we want to access our confidence in another person or confidence in our self or our own confidence in our self these are the touch stones we need to ask about.
+Whether we want to assess our confidence in another person or confidence in ourselves, these are the touchstones we need to ask about.

-Does the person assigned to do a job have the personal ability and the moral capability and does she believe she has?
+Does the person assigned to do a job have the personal ability and the moral capability to do the job?
+And does that person believe they have?

 Sugar Ray Robinson

-One of the most important things about the self-confidence checklist is that we can use it to diagnose any problem of confidence.
+One of the most important things about the self-confidence checklist is that we can use it to diagnose any confidence problem.

-We always need to apply the self-confidence checklist to see exactly where the trouble is.
+We must apply the self-confidence checklist to see exactly where the trouble is.

-- Number two, it’s permissible or rather it is not wrong for us to make it happen.
+• Number two, it’s permissible; instead, it is not wrong for us to make it happen.

-These three belief’s are just positive responses to the three simple questions; Can it happen?
+These beliefs are positive responses to the three simple questions: Can it happen?
 Is it OK for it to happen?
 Is it right for it to happen?

 What is not so commonly realized is that we also don’t act very confidently to bring about something we strongly believe would be wrong or even less preferable than some other alternative.

-A strong self-confidence in what we are doing requires a conviction that our goal is attainable that it’s permissible and that it is a preferred result, from a prudential point of view.
+A strong self-confidence in what we are doing requires a conviction that our goal is attainable, permissible, and preferred result from a prudential point of view.

-Now this maps out some interesting territory that seems to be not well enough understood by executives and managers in the business world, at least it is not widely acted on at all.
+Now, this maps out some exciting territory that does not seem well understood by executives and managers in the business world; at least, it is not widely acted on at all.

-If we give people who work with us new goals and want them to work confidently toward the achievement of those goals we need to engage in a multiple level confidence building exercise.
+If we give people who work with us new goals and want them to work confidently toward achieving those goals, we need to engage in a multiple-level confidence-building exercise.

 We need to help them arrive at positive answers to all these questions.